Special Education Services

 Parents with concerns about children who are suspected of having a disability, which interferes with a major life activity, should contact the child's teacher or the SBLC facilitator in the child's school.
 For further information on Section 504, contact Anna Bonin, Coordinator of Pupil Appraisal Services at (337) 828-1767.
 504 disabilities may include, but are not limited to characteristics of dyslexia, ADHD, or health problems.

 St. Mary Parish follows Bulletin 1903 for dyslexia procedures.

 The St. Mary Parish School Board opposes any and all forms of intimidation and/or harassment.
 Harassment is a form of misconduct, which undermines the integrity of academic relationships of a school.
 Thus, the learning environment requisite to a school's mission must be one in which all individuals are free to develop relationships, learn without fear of intimidation, humiliation and degradation from the unwanted and unacceptable behavior of another which is intended to or has the effect of harassing, degrading, or intimidating the listener on the basis of religion or on the basis of personal, immutable characteristics including, but not limited to racist behavior, sexual harassment, physical and/or verbal abuse, and personally damaging statements made about others.
 Therefore, strong disciplinary steps will be taken against any member of a school's educational community who engages in any type of harassment.

-Persons with concerns about harassment should contact Debra McClarity, Supervisor of Special Education, at 337-828-1767.
+Persons with concerns about harassment should contact Debra McClarity, Federal Programs Director, at 337-828-1767.